Trump adviser faces possible disbarment over his efforts to overturn 2020 election

 Eastman has been a member of the California Bar since 1997, according to its website.
 He was a law clerk for U.S. Supreme Court Justice Clarence Thomas and a founding director of the Center for Constitutional Jurisprudence, a law firm affiliated with the Claremont Institute.
 He ran for California attorney general in 2010, finishing second in the Republican primary.

-Eastman retired as dean of the Chapman University law school in Southern California last year after more than 160 faculty members signed a letter calling for the university to take action against him.
+Eastman had been dean of Chapman University law school in Southern California from 2007 to 2010, and was a professor at the school when he retired in 2021 after more than 160 faculty members signed a letter calling for the university to take action against him.

 Eastman's disciplinary hearing comes as special counsel Jack Smith continues his investigation into efforts by Trump and his Republican allies to overturn the results of the 2020 election.

-Note: This story has been corrected to show that Eastman was a professor, not the dean, when he retired from Chapman University law school in 2021.